nirmata/cncf-livestream-demo/crossplane-kyverno/README.md

+# Hi,

-# This folder contains Kyverno policy to restrict resources created by crossplane
+# # This folder contains Kyverno policy to restrict resources created by crossplane